jijipwn/valo/README.md

-# valo
+# Valo
-Finnish for "Light". a bot with simplicity in mind
+Finnish for "Light". a bot with simplicity in mind.

+### More coming soon!